idleberg/sublime-nsis/README.md

 * Translate MUI2

 #### Example:
-With Sublime Text's fuzzy search in mind, you could for instance type `scaffBasic` to trigger the `scaffold:Basic Script` snippet and create the following script:
+With Sublime Text's fuzzy search in mind, you could for instance type `scaffBasic` to trigger the `scaffold__Basic Script` snippet and create the following script:

     ; Settings ---------------------------------
     Name "installer_name"